tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 level chunks like the _engine_, the _dashboard_, the _seats_, the _wheels_.
 When we mentally zoom into the engine, however, it effortlessly resolves into more parts: the _engine block_, the _pistons_, the _spark plugs_.
-And we can keep zooming in, although interestingly how far we can zoom highly depends on how much we know about cars and the world in general.
+And we can keep zooming in, although how far we can zoom in highly depends on how much we know about cars and the world in general.

 In [Object Oriented
 Programming](https://en.wikipedia.org/wiki/Object-oriented_programming) one